Large Language Models are Miscalibrated In-Context Learners: Introduction

 The important challenges of overconfidence and miscalibration, particularly in scenarios marked by limited data availability, underscore the need for a nuanced understanding of these paradigms.
-However, most of the previous work \cite{mosbach2023few, sun2023does} only focus on comparing solely the performance of SFT and ICL on out-of-distribution (OOD) data, targeting general-purpose LLMs.
-Here, we instead focus on studying \textit{task-specialized} language models, where the behavior of different paradigms' in-task performance along with their calibration remains an open research question.
-In addition, considering the possible issue of overconfidence and miscalibration, we pose and study another crucial research question: is it possible to ensure both in-task performance and well-calibrated LM behavior \textit{at the same time}?
-Satisfying both requirements is critical to the application of the model in real-life setups: an applied system should provide both accurate and calibrated (trustworthy) predictions to be responsible.
+These challenges could be more severe in instruction-tuned models considering their strong instruction-following abilities.
+However, most of the previous work \citep{mosbach2023few, sun2023does} only focuses on comparing solely the performance of SFT and ICL on out-of-distribution (OOD) data, targeting general-purpose LMs.
+Here, we instead focus on studying instruction-tuned \textit{task-specialized} language models, where the behavior of different paradigms' in-task performance along with their calibration remains an open research question.
+Therefore, in this work, in addition to the task performance of the models, we are interested in: \textbf{RQ1)} \textbf{how would ICL impact the calibration of LMs?} Furthermore, considering the possible issue of overconfidence and miscalibration, we pose and study another crucial research question: \textbf{RQ2)} \textbf{is it possible to ensure both in-task performance and well-calibrated LM behavior at the same time? } Satisfying both requirements is critical to the application of the model in real-life setups: an applied system should provide both accurate and calibrated predictions to be responsible.

-To address the challenges above, in this paper we first investigate the performance and calibration of different model-tuning and ICL methods, along with their interplay, on 7 classification datasets in limited data setups.
-Our empirical investigations unveil a task-dependant phenomenon of in-task performance and calibration with regard to whether the corpus has been seen by the model before, which also gains increasing attention over the research community in data contamination \cite{zhu2023clean, deng2023investigating}.
-We further observe that most of the results show relatively high calibration errors, which are in contrast with responsible LLM applications.
+To address the above challenges, we first investigate the performance and calibration of different model-tuning and ICL methods, along with their interplay, on 7 classification datasets in limited data setups.
+The experiments without ICL demonstrate that \textit{the vanilla language model is not necessarily calibrated despite of the high in-task performance it achieves}.
+We find empirically that \textit{ICL doesn't help to improve the calibration consistently} across 5 of the 7 classification datasets.
+Our empirical investigations with ICL unveil a \textit{phenomenon between in-task performance and calibration, depending on whether the task dataset has been \textit{seen} by the model before}, which also gains increasing attention over the research community in data contamination \citep{zhu2023clean, deng2023investigating}.
+We further observe that most of the results show relatively high calibration errors, which stands in contrast with the requirements of responsible LMs.